JackSomething300/db_user_management_net/README.md

 ## Getting Started
 ### Setup Instructions
 1. Clone the Repository: Start by cloning this repository to your local machine using Git.

-bash
+ **Please clean and rebuild the application to restore nuget packages and build the program.
+Thanks** bash
 ```
 git clone https://github.com/JackSomething300/db_user_management_net.git